Contextualising-Email-Archives/discovery-tool/README.md

 The Data_pre_processing folder contains a python file for preprocessing the code.
 Instructions needed to run this file are given in the DataProcess_readme.txt in the same folder

+The Exploratory_data_analysis folder consists of a EDA.py file.
+This is best open in an ipython environment.
+Instructions are in the EDA_readme.txt within this folder.